-Ind 50.09 Changes to plans and specifications.
+ILHR 50.09 Changes to plans and specifications.
 No change in plans or specifications, which involve any provisions of this code, shall be made unless such change is signed, sealed and dated by the architect, engineer or designer who made the change, and approved by the department.

-- Ind 50.10 Supervision.
-All constructions or installations described in s.
-Ind 50.07 (2) shall be supervised by a Wisconsin registered architect or engineer, except that a Wisconsin registered designer may supervise the installation of heating, ventilating and air conditioning systems and illumination systems.
+- ILHR 50.10 Supervision.
+All constructions or installations under s.
+ILHR 50.07 (2) and (3) shall be supervised by a Wisconsin registered architect or engineer, except that a Wisconsin registered designer may supervise the installation of heating, ventilating and air conditioning systems and illumination systems.
 The person responsible for supervision shall also be responsible for the construction and installation being in substantial compliance with the approved plans and specifications.
 Should the supervising architect, engineer, designer, or the department, be confronted with a nonconformance to the code during, or at the end of, construction, said parties, together with the designing architect, engineer or designer shall effect compliance or shall notify the department of the noncompliance. - (1) DEFINITION.
-Supervision of construction is a professional service, as distinguished from superintending of construction by a contractor, and means the performance, or the supervision thereof, of reasonable on-the-site observations to determine that the construction is in substantial compliance with the approved plans and specifications. - (2) Name of supervising architect, engineer or designer.
-Prior to the start of construction, the owner of the building or structure, whose name must be a part of, or accompany, all plans submitted for approval, as required by s.
-Ind 50.12 or an authorized agent, shall designate to the department, in writing, the name and registration number of the architect, engineer or designer retained to supervise construction of the building or structure.
+Supervision of construction is a professional service, as distinguished from superintending of construction by a contractor, and means the performance, or the supervision thereof, of reasonable onthe-site observations to determine that the construction is in substantial compliance with the approved plans and specifications. - (2) NAME OF SUPERVISING ARCHITECT, ENGINEER OR DESIGNER.
+Prior to the start of construction, the owner of the building or structure, whose name must be a part of, or accompany, all plans submitted for approval.